argentsea/docfx/index.md

                 <div>
                     <h4>Loose Coupling</h4>
                     <p>
-                    “Loosely coupled” systems have well-defined interfaces.
-You can change the implementation as long as you maintain the interface contract.
-These systems are more robust, testable, and manageable — and those are good things.
+                    <i>Loosely coupled</i> systems have well-defined interfaces.
+Because of this, you can change the <i>implementation</i> as long as you maintain the interface “contract”.
+These systems are more robust, testable, and manageable.
+                    </p><p>
+                    Such systems are more robust because the services provided by each layer is well-defined, and therefore the systems can be optimized for known requirements.
                     </p><p>
                     Stored procedures or functions allow you to change the underlying database structures, but as long as the same results are returned you will not break the application.
                     </p>